 Billions of people all around the world use social media every day.
 While we’ll probably never know exactly how many are addicted, we can use these stats to make some educated guesses.

-30% of American adults consider themselves addicted to social media (ThinkNow)
+1 in 3 American adults believe they are addicted to social media (ThinkNow)

 Nearly a third of Americans over the age of 18 think they have a social media addiction.
 But that number changes dramatically when looking at different demographics.